ForNeVeR/Cesium/docs/type-system.md

 All the pointer types are mapped to the CLI pointers of the corresponding type on **dynamic**, **32b** and **64b** architecture sets.

-The **wide** architecture set supports mapping to raw pointers as well, but also supports special mapping types that have architecture-independent size and memory alignment, according to the following table.
+The **wide** architecture set supports mapping to raw pointers as well, but supports additional types that have architecture-independent size and memory alignment, according to the following table.

 | C type                                                 | CLI Type                            |
 |--------------------------------------------------------|-------------------------------------|